 A student’s Design Certification Training begins when they sign up for a course.
-Shortly after registering, students receive a welcome email that gives them immediate access to the Foundations of Permaculture webinar series, including over 2-dozen handouts.
-The course textbook (The Earth User’s Guide to Permaculture) and a DVD copy of the webinars will arrive via snail mail a few days later.
+Shortly after registering, students receive a welcome email that gives them immediate access to the Foundations of Permaculture webinar series, including over 3-dozen linkable resources.
+The course textbook (The Earth User’s Guide to Permaculture) will arrive via snail mail a few days later.

 Ron N. —60, Landscape architect

 We do offer a 33% discount to students who have graduated from any other recognized PDC course (from anywhere in the world) who wish to take a Midwest Permaculture course as a refresher.
 The discount only applies if there are open slots in the intended course.
 Please email for details.

 |“I just wanted to thank you and Becky for a wonderful week.
 I learned much more than I expected.
 I have been asked about giving some permaculture classes by our local community college in Cleveland.
 Thanks for the confidence you instilled in me!”|

 Please contact Becky at Midwest Permaculture for further information or for over-the-phone registration.